Armen-Jean-Andreasian/keyboard-tracker/README.md

 ---
 ## Bonus

-For Python interviewers who don't know what question to ask, you can find the original `The Light Bulb Task` in [task.txt](task.txt).
+For Python interviewers who don't know what question to ask, you can find the original `The Light Bulb Task` in [bonus.txt](bonus.txt).

 If you don't know how to solve it, the `WhileTrueThread` in [thread_base.py](src%2Fpackages%2Fthread%2Fthread_base.py) is the solution.